Ross Ulbricht granted a full pardon

 We need pardon reform.

-I’d argue the President may not issue pardons that are:
+I’d argue the President should not be allowed to issue pardons that are:

 (2) To himself, his current or former Cabinet members, or to any of the foregoing’s current or former spouses or children or grandchildren (or their spouses); or